kamau-crypto/kamau-crypto/README.md

-- 👀 I'm also working on a Lyrics finding app using text base inputs.
+- 👀 I'm currently working on a Lyrics finding app using text base inputs.
-- 🌱 I’m currently learning NestJS
-- 🔭 I’m currently working on a Chat system developed using PHP and JavaScript's WebSocket API
 <!-- - 👯 I’m looking to collaborate on
  - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about: -->